limbernie/limbernie.github.io/_posts/2018-01-27-cyberry-walkthrough.md

 ```
 The password starts with "che" and ends with "rry"

-letter e is used three times
+letter e appears three times
-letter c is used twice
+letter c appears twice
-letter r is used twice
+letter r appears twice
-letter b is used twice
+letter b appears twice
-letter a is used twice
+letter a appears twice

-The only other letters in the password were h,w,m & y
+The other letters in the password were h,w,m & y

 It's a concatenated 4-word password

 There's a 99% chance one of the words is a latin word: baca
 ```

 I know the first 3 characters of the first word and the last 3 characters of the last word.
-In between the first and last word are the Latin word "baca" and another unknown word.
+Between the first and last word are the Latin word "baca" and another unknown word.

 The first word must contain the following: